 4. The child/youth needs, has received or has requested services or support from two or more systems.

 OR

-5. The child/youth (up to age 24) meets the criteria for a Substance Use diagnosis; and6.
+5. The child/youth meets the criteria for a Substance Use diagnosis; and6.
 The child/youth meets criteria for Level 3 or Level 4 on the Teen Addiction Severity Index (TASI) or Addiction Severity Index (ASI).